VenaStrom/TE4-Pizzeria/README.md

 6. A number of options will show on the right side of the screen.
 Select the desired policy, e.g select access, and click `save` (Alternatively, you can write your own SQL if your desired policy is not present).

+7. In the dashboard on the left side click `Project settings` -> `API`, scroll down to `Data API Settings` and add your schema to the exposed schemas.

-7. If the connection is still denied by the client side, you'll have to run some SQL commands.
+8. If the connection is still denied by the client side, you'll have to run some SQL commands.
 In the SQL Editor, run the following commands and replace `[schema_name]` with the actual name of your schema:
     ```sql
     GRANT USAGE ON SCHEMA "[schema_name]" TO anon;
     GRANT SELECT ON ALL TABLES IN SCHEMA "[schema_name]" TO anon;